-This list covers the most common causes of poor wash results and they are all “user” faults
+This list covers the most common causes of poor wash results and they are all user faults

-- Overloading causes poor wash results because laundry needs to move about and rub against each other and detergent needs room to circulate.
-See – how to properly load a washing machine for best cleaning and avoiding out of balance loads and White streaks on laundry
+Overloading the drum causes poor wash results because laundry needs to move about and rub against each other and detergent needs room to circulate.
+See how to properly load a washing machine for best cleaning and avoiding out of balance loads and White streaks on laundry.

-- Using poor quality, or not enough detergent – especially in hard water areas.
+Using poor quality, or not enough detergent – especially in hard water areas.
 Try to use good quality detergent, they aren’t all the same at all.
-Use the proper amount recommended on the pack for the level of soiling and the hardness of the water. (related – Causes of grease spots on laundry)
+Use the proper amount recommended on the pack for the level of soiling and the hardness of the water (related Causes of grease spots on laundry).

-- Using an inappropriate programme: Some wash programmes are quicker, and use lower temperatures – but they won’t clean dirty laundry properly.
-Use only for very lightly soiled laundry (related – Pros and cons of washing at 30 degrees – do you even save that much money?)
+Using an inappropriate programme: Some wash programmes are quicker, and use lower temperatures – but they won’t clean dirty laundry properly.
+Use only for very lightly soiled laundry (related Pros and cons of washing at 30 degrees – do you even save that much money?)

 Using option buttons inappropriately: Read the manual to understand exactly what many of these option buttons do before using them, especially ones claiming to save water or electricity.
 Cutting down the amount of water and temperature can reduce wash efficiency and is usually designed for smaller loads with light soiling not a normal wash with dirty clothes inside.
-Using options to reduce water usage (or even using a washing machine claiming to use hardly any water) can reduce the effectiveness of rinsing. (related article – Washing machines not rinsing properly)
+Using options to reduce water usage (or even using a washing machine claiming to use hardly any water) can reduce the effectiveness of rinsing. (related article Washing machines not rinsing properly.)

-- Putting the detergent into the wrong compartment in the soap dispenser drawer.
+Putting the detergent into the wrong compartment in the soap dispenser drawer.
 This would mean the detergent goes into the drum too early or only on rinses.
-It would not only affect washing performance, but would expose the heating element to damaging limescale build up
+It would not only affect washing performance, but would expose the heating element to damaging limescale build up.

 Maybe the washing machine is just not very good at washing

 You would think it impossible for a modern washing to just be incapable of producing good quality wash results, but according to Which? many washing machines that they test are just “poor” at washing no matter how well you use them.
-This is ludicrous, how hard can it be to wash laundry?
-All they have to do is fill with water and detergent, heat up the water and agitate the laundry then drain the water, rinse a few times and spin.
+This is of course ludicrous.
+How hard can it be for a washing machine to wash laundry properly?
+All they have to do is fill with water and detergent, heat up the water and agitate the laundry.
+Then drain the water, rinse a few times and spin.